-- 3.55 The objectives of the Prudential Code are to ensure, within a clear framework, that the capital investment plans of the local authority are affordable, prudent and sustainable.
-The statutory Prudential Indicators are shown in full within the Capital and Treasury Management Strategy Appendix F. The tables include the revised estimate for 2019-20, as well as the indicators through to 2028-29. - 3.56 The key indicator of affordability is the estimate of the ratio of financing costs to net revenue stream, in section 5.2 of Appendix F. The ratio of financing costs for the council fund is 3.06% in 2020-21 rising to 7.52% in 2028-29.
-The amount of HRA income required to pay for financing increases is 22.54% in 2020/21 rising to 25.27% in 2028-29. - 3.57 The capital financing requirement (CFR) is shown at section 2.2 of the Appendix and is the measure of the authority's underlying need to borrow for a capital purpose.
+- 3.56 The objectives of the Prudential Code are to ensure, within a clear framework, that the capital investment plans of the local authority are affordable, prudent and sustainable.
+The statutory Prudential Indicators are shown in full within the Capital and Treasury Management Strategy Appendix F. The tables include the revised estimate for 2019-20, where necessary, as well as the indicators through to 2028-29. - 3.57 The key indicator of affordability is the estimate of the ratio of financing costs to net revenue stream, in section 3.22 of the Treasury Management Strategy.
+The ratio of

+- financing costs for the council fund is 3.72% in 2019-20 rising to 8.22% in 2029-30.
+The amount of HRA income required to pay for financing increases is 22.48% in 2019-20 rising to 23.71% in 2029-30. - 3.58 The capital financing requirement (CFR) is shown at section 2.47 of the Capital Strategy and is the measure of the authority's underlying need to borrow for a capital purpose.
 It is the amount of capital expenditure that has not yet been financed by capital receipts, capital grants or contributions from revenue.
-The CFR is £295 million in 2019-20 and will rise to £354 million by the end of 2028-29, and £95 million increasing to £119 million for HRA debt.

-- 3.58 The operational boundary, in section 3.2 and authorised limits for external debt in section 3.3 both reflect the Treasury Management policy and are set at a level to be affordable and prudent. - 3.59 The authorised limit for 2020-21 will be the statutory limit under Section 3(1) of the Local Government Act 2003.
-It is recommended that the level for the authorised limit is set at £429 million and the Operational Boundary is set at £399 million. - 3.60 The Minimum Revenue Provision (MRP) Policy Statement is included at Section 2.3. - 3.61 MRP is an annual charge that Councils are required to pay for their debt liability in respect of capital expenditure funded by borrowing, for both the general fund and the Housing Revenue Account debt.
-This capital expenditure is set out as part of the CFR calculation and updated regularly to reflect borrowing need changes and the resultant costs, it is important to ensure that the debt is repaid over a period commensurate with that over which the capital expenditure provides benefit. - 3.62 MRP Overpayments A change introduced by the revised Welsh Government MRP Guidance was the allowance that any charges made over the statutory MRP, voluntary revenue provision or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
+The CFR is £292 million in 2019-20 and will rise to £418 million by the end of 2028-29, and £94 million increasing to £117 million for HRA debt. - 3.59 The operational boundary, in section 3.35 and authorised limits for external debt in section 3.37 both reflect the Treasury Management policy and are set at a level to be affordable and prudent. - 3.60 The authorised limit for 2020-21 will be the statutory limit under Section 3(1) of the Local Government Act 2003.
+It is recommended that the level for the authorised limit is set at £434 million and the Operational Boundary is set at £404 million. - 3.61 The Minimum Revenue Provision (MRP) Policy Statement is included at Section 2.48. - 3.62 MRP is an annual charge that Councils are required to pay for their debt liability in respect of capital expenditure funded by borrowing, for both the general fund and the Housing Revenue Account debt.
+This capital expenditure is set out as part of the CFR calculation and updated regularly to reflect borrowing need changes and the resultant costs, it is important to ensure that the debt is repaid over a period commensurate with that over which the capital expenditure provides benefit. - 3.63 MRP Overpayments A change introduced by the revised Welsh Government MRP Guidance was the allowance that any charges made over the statutory MRP, voluntary revenue provision or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
 In order for these sums to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
 Up until the 31st March 2019 the total Voluntary Revenue Payments utilised was £8.4 million, with the expected total overpayments being £19.5 million.